 63A.
 Requirement for marking out following grant of reversion licence

-(1) If, as a result of a reversion licence application, a mining tenement (the “reversion licence”) is granted in respect of part of the land the subject of an application for a mining lease (the “lease application”), the applicant for the mining lease shall, in the manner provided for in regulation 59, mark out the land that remains the subject of the lease application as soon as practicable after the reversion licence is granted.
+(1) If, as a result of a reversion licence application, a mining tenement (the reversion licence) is granted in respect of part of the land the subject of an application for a mining lease (the lease application), the applicant for the mining lease shall, in the manner provided for in regulation 59, mark out the land that remains the subject of the lease application as soon as practicable after the reversion licence is granted.

 (2) A person who contravenes subregulation (1) commits an offence.